alphagov/govuk-rfcs/rfc-101-local-development-data.md

 ## Proposal

-1. Automate the process of populating a S3 bucket with the data used by the `govuk data` tool.
+Automate the process of populating a S3 bucket with the data used by the `govuk data` tool.
-2. Promote using the `govuk data` tool by default, instead of the scripts in the govuk-puppet repository.

 ### Action Plan